KaruroChori/freezerplate/README.md

 - Add all your template files to a folder (you can nest as much as you want, or you stack is depleted)
 - Introduce code blocks `<?` `?>` embedding any arbitrary code within your files.
 You have also access to an XML environment file to use as you wish.
 - Compile your templates in a standalone (and optionally compressed) generator.
+- (optional) Customize the main of the generated file if needed.
 - Profit!

 ## Examples